SAP-samples/teched2022-DA261/README.md

     ![](images/go-to-trial.png)
 2. Enter the subaccount and then select the dev space.
 3. Click SAP HANA Cloud from the left navigation bar.
-4. Click the button Create Instance in the top right and select SAP HANA Database to invoke the Create Instance wizard.
+4. Click the button Create in the top right and select SAP HANA Cloud, SAP HANA Database to invoke the Create Instance wizard.
     > Only one instance of a HANA Cloud database can be created in trial or free tier accounts.
 If you already have a SAP HANA Cloud database instance created, it can be used.

     ![](images/create-hana-instance.png)